Technical Product Manager • Getir

 Lessons Learned

 - Start with the catalog: Before automation, teams need visibility.
-Service catalog was the foundation for everything else.
+The service catalog was the foundation for everything else—and the part that actually moved the onboarding metric.

 - Golden paths, not golden cages: Templates should accelerate, not constrain.
 Allow teams to eject when needed.